 Training Partners and Environment

-The Strongman environment plays a major role in motivation.
+The strongman environment plays a major role in your motivation.
+Training partners provide:

 - Accountability